Austria hits two-month low in virus cases as country reopens

 The latest case numbers show the benefit of the lockdown, especially as the omicron variant has led to rising cases elsewhere across Europe.
 Austria’s seven-day rate of new infections now stands at 215 per 100,000 inhabitants, compared with a high of 1,100 per 100,000 late last month.

-In addition, the number of patients in intensive-care units has also dropped, although more slowly than the case numbers.
-Currently, 475 people are being treated in ICUs, down from a high of 664 in early December.
+In addition, the number of patients in intensive care units has also dropped, although more slowly than the case numbers.
+There are 475 people being treated in ICUs, down from a high of 664 in early December.

 As the country reopens domestically, Austrian officials have introduced stricter travel restrictions for those entering from abroad, to slow the spread of the omicron variant.